Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 [![Run on Repl.it](https://replit.com/badge/github/rdavydov/Twitch-Channel-Points-Miner-v2)](https://replit.com/new/github/rdavydov/Twitch-Channel-Points-Miner-v2)

 Official Repl with description and added keep-alive functionality: https://replit.com/@rdavydov/Twitch-Channel-Points-Miner-v2

+#### Tricks to run 24/7 on Replit for free

+1. Enable Analytics (set `host="0.0.0.0"`)
+2. Note down the output URL (in most cases it is `https://Twitch-Channel-Points-Miner-v2.<YOUR_REPLIT_USERNAME>.repl.co`)
+3. Send an HTTP request to that URL every 5 minutes

+Use a service that can send HTTP requests at regular intervals, such as Uptimerobot.

 ### Limits
 > Twitch has a limit - you can't watch more than two channels at one time.
 We take the first two streamers from the list as they have the highest priority.